 (b) the matter is to continue to be dealt with as if the written law applicable to the matter in force immediately before the commencement day continued to apply.

-22 On the date as at which this reprint was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
-90 had not come into operation.
-It reads as follows:

-90. Land Administration Act 1997 amended

-(1) The amendments in this section are to the Land Administration Act 1997.

-(2) Section 111(3) is amended by deleting “declared animals and declared plants on the land under the lease in compliance with the Agriculture and Related Resources Protection Act 1976” and inserting instead —

-“

-declared pests on the land under the lease in compliance with the Biosecurity and Agriculture Management Act 2007

-”.

-(3) Section 112(2) is amended by deleting “declared animals and declared plants” and inserting instead —

-“ declared pests ”.

-(4) Section 117(a) is deleted and the following paragraph is inserted instead —

-“

-(a) the Biosecurity and Agriculture Management Act 2007;

-”.
+22 Footnote no longer applicable.

-23 On the date as at which this reprint was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+23 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
 4 Div.
 27 had not come into operation.
 It reads as follows:

 Division 27 — Land Administration Act 1997 amended